 Step 1.
 Become a certified user

-- Attend the Gerstein safety training.
+- Attend the Gerstein certification training.
 Register for an upcoming training session

 - Read and understand the service Policies and Procedures

-- Complete the knowledge test and sign safety waiver
+- Complete the knowledge test and sign the safety waiver

 - Receive your certification confirmation email*

 *If you are a previously certified user (prior to lab closure in 2020), you don't need to attend the safety training, but you may need to retake the knowledge test and sign the waiver.
 Please contact the lab at firstname.lastname@example.org.

 Step 2.
 Print your object in the MADLab

 - Certified users can reserve time on the printer using the room booking tool

 - Bring your reservation confirmation email to the Gerstein service desk to pick up a MADLab access fob and pay for your reserved time ($2 for each 1 hour)